 Jenny Holzer’s work is frank, heartening, cold, intense, and polemic.
 Holzer believes in observing people’s reactions from the shadows.
 She wanted to know what people thought of work.
 Jenny Holzer has talked about topics that spark debates and make us think critically.
 She has combined her political views and art in one, and as years have passed, the scope of her work has revolutionized.
 Holzer is more prominent in the areas of conceptual art and installation art.
 For Holzer, the message and medium are vital subjects.

 Her use of LED directly targets public places.
 In her case, the LED usually gives us a piece of very personal information.
 She is also very site-specific, just as we see in Kind of Blue, where the dark themes, glass walls, and pond just hype the messages.
 Holzer also considers the audience: Her messages depend on the type of audience she is facing.
 She can be very flashy, but at the same time, she can be almost unnoticeable.
 Holzer is one of the very first artists to use Information Technology as a medium to display her political views.

 Video: Kind of Blue, 2012

 Kind of Blue is an impact beyond the walls.
 It is an unforgettable piece that gives you a tour of realities.
-The idea is that the message stays with you even after you leave the installation and then people can create an impression on the society.
+The idea is that the message stays with you even after you leave the installation, and then people can create an impression on society.